ZackDev/zackdev.github.io/_drafts/2022-11-28-followup-a-technique-using-DNS-for-blocking-webcontent.md

         local-data-ptr: "10.0.0.11  saturn.sol."
 {% endhighlight %}

+`local-zone: "sol." static` defines the local zone `sol.`.
+Queries for this zone don't get recursively queried, but rather looked up locally by searching for entries of type `local-data: "<resource record string>"`.
+There are numerous types of RRs, for this usecase, the A (IPv4 address) type is sufficient.
+A query for `mars.sol` is answered with `10.0.0.1`.
+The `local-data-ptr: "<IPaddr> <name>"` is an entry for reverse lookups, which delivers a name for an IP-address.

 # /etc/unbound/unbound.conf.d/block.conf:

-Entries defined by `local-zone: "<domain>" always_nxdomain` don't get recursively resolved, instead queries get answered directly by unbound with the NXDOMAIN status.
+Entries defined by `local-zone: "<domain>" always_nxdomain` get answered with the NXDOMAIN status.

 {% highlight config %}
 server: